Ishtiaque-h/Resume/README.md

 ### Assistant Project Manager | Bdtask Ltd, Dhaka, Bangladesh
 _August 2021 – July 2023_
-- Led development of a SaaS Order Management System for the Dhaka Stock Exchange in collaboration with NASDAQ, implementing FIX protocol, micro-services, and ML-based stock prediction.
+- Led development of a SaaS Order Management System for the Dhaka Stock Exchange in collaboration with NASDAQ, implementing FIX protocol, microservices, and ML-based stock prediction.
-- Managed a 15-member team, delivering 10+ projects on time and improving resource allocation by 20%.
+- Managed a 15-member team, delivering 10+ projects on time, improving resource allocation by 20%.

+### Assistant Project Manager | Wizard Software & Technology BD Ltd, Dhaka, Bangladesh
+_June 2019 – August 2021_
+- Completed a software project management internship and performed business analyst roles.
+- Led SaaS development, client communications, and quality assurance for 10+ successful software projects.

-### Research Assistant | Laboratory for Intelligent and Affective Computing, University of Chittagong
+### Research Assistant | Laboratory for Intelligent and Affective Computing (LIAC), University of Chittagong
 _October 2022 – January 2023_
 - Conducted literature reviews, data analysis, and supervised undergraduate research on large-scale graph methods and parallel computing.
-- Co-authored a report contributing to knowledge on large-scale graph processing.
+- Co-authored a research report contributing to knowledge on large-scale graph processing.

 ### Lecturer | Chibbari M. A. Motaleb College, Chittagong, Bangladesh
 _February 2017 – June 2019_
 - Educated over 600 students in foundational Computer Science courses such as Algorithms, Data Structures, and Python Programming.
-- Fostered talent in critical STEM fields.
+- Fostered talent in critical STEM fields by mentoring and supporting students in their academic growth.

 ---

 ## Research Publications
 - **Dey, P., Hossain, E., et al.** "Comparative Analysis of Recurrent Neural Networks in Stock Price Prediction for Different Frequency Domains." _Algorithms_, vol. 14, no. 251, 2021.
-[Indexed in WoS and SCOPUS]
+[Indexed in WoS and SCOPUS]([Link)] (https://www.doi.org/10.3390/a14080251)
   - Focused on enhancing predictive analytics for time series data in economic forecasting.

 ---